-We now discuss the results for each exponent in alphabetical order.
-In Tables 7-18 we have summarized the estimates for the various exponents in the literature.
-One excellent source we benefited from in this respect is the table of [26] which is regularly updated.
-Included in this are our results for the various resummations.
+this are our results for the various resummations.
 In several of our tables we also have a line designated as ε^4 .
-This records the results of the constrained Padé method at four loops given in [17].
+This records the results of the constrained Padé method at four loops given in [18].

-To open with, our estimates for α are presented in Table 7.
+To open with, our estimates for α are presented in Table 8.
 One aspect that is evident is the close agreement of the estimates from both the constrained and unconstrained approaches for both 4 and 5 dimensions and to a lesser extent for 3 dimensions.
 The latter is in essence due to the overshoot of the two dimensional exact value for the unconstrained methods.
 Indeed the five loop value has a more pronounced discrepancy than at four loops.
 Given the slower decrease in the constrained estimate as d decreases, we would take the position that those estimates are probably more reliable.
 Independent Monte Carlo data for each dimension would be useful to compare with.

-For β the situation is much clearer in that we have several independent results provided in Table 8.
+For β the situation is much clearer in that we have several independent results provided in Table 9.
 Again there is a large degree of stability within each of the comparable methods and loop order although the unconstrained Padé clearly overshoots the two dimensional exact result.
 From four to five loops the final estimates are remarkably stable.
-Comparing, however, with [81, 82] the loop estimates are all slightly larger even for 5 dimensions.
+Comparing, however, with [85, 86] the loop estimates are all slightly larger even for 5 dimensions.